isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 protocol, whose most significant features are communication between the servers, partner failure detection, and lease synchronization between the servers.
 However, the DHCPv4 failover standardization process was never completed by the IETF.
-The DHCPv6 failover standard (RFC 8156) was published, but it is complex, difficult to use, has significant operational constraints, and is different than its v4 counterpart.
-Although it may be useful for some users to use a "standard" failover protocol, it seems that most Kea users are simply interested in a working solution which guarantees high availability of the DHCP service.
+The DHCPv6 failover standard (RFC 8156) was published, but it is complex and difficult to use, has significant operational constraints, and is different from its v4 counterpart.
+Although it may be useful to use a "standard" failover protocol, most Kea users are simply interested in a working solution which guarantees high availability of the DHCP service.
 Therefore, the Kea HA hook library derives major concepts from the DHCP failover protocol but uses its own solutions for communication and configuration.
 It offers its own state machine, which greatly simplifies its implementation and generally fits better into Kea, and it provides the same features in both DHCPv4 and DHCPv6.
 This document intentionally uses the term "high availability" rather than "failover" to emphasize that it is not the failover protocol implementation.

 The following sections describe the configuration and operation of the Kea HA hook library.